Vit-O-Anjos/data-science-portfolio/certifications/README.md

 ---

 ## 🚀 Ongoing Skill Development

-Continuously enhancing my data science expertise by completing new courses, certifications, and tackling real-world projects.
-Regularly working on diverse datasets, applying advanced machine learning techniques, and experimenting with emerging data science tools to stay up-to-date with the latest trends and methodologies in the field.
+Constantly enhancing my data science expertise through new courses and certifications, real-world projects, and hands-on experimentation with advanced tools.
+Regularly applying machine learning techniques and exploring emerging methodologies to stay at the forefront of the field.

----

-> Full certification details available during interview process